crispab/crisp-dna/_docs/index.md

 * [Our business] - what type of work we do
 * [Conflict handling] -

 **Supporting practices**
+Interesting stuff, but not core.
+Some of these haven't been written up.
+[Ping us](https://github.com/crispab/crisp-dna/issues) if something feels extra interesting!

 * [Industries that we avoid] -
 * [Rocket Days] - how we learn from each other